blockifywp/plugin/readme.txt

 - **No Settings Page:** Blockify adds no settings page to the admin in order to keep the dashboard clean.
 All settings are available in the block editor.

 ### Modern Code

+- **No jQuery:** - No blocks or extensions require the jQuery library, saving approx ~200kb

 - **Block.json:** Every block uses a block.json file and is automatically loaded by WordPress in an optimized way.